Badestrand/russian-dictionary/README.md

 ## About the CSV files

-You can find the CSVs for download here but these are a bit outdated as you can see from the timestamps.
+You can find the CSVs for download here but they are a bit outdated as you can see from the timestamps.
 We will keep them here though as a public backup.